mmBs/AlgorithmsAndDataStructures/BinarySearch/README.md

 Algorithm is quite simple.
 It can be done either recursively or iteratively:

-1. Get the middle element;
+1. Get the middle element.
-2. If the middle element equals to the searched value, the algorithm stops;
+2. If the middle element equals to the searched value, the algorithm stops.
 3. Otherwise, two cases are possible:
    - searched value is less, than the middle element.
 In this case, go to the step 1 for the part of the array, before middle element.
    - searched value is greater, than the middle element.
 In this case, go to the step 1 for the part of the array, after middle element.